 Riding is casual and comfortable for riders who then find that treating the horses gently readies them for partnership.
 Ride time consists of group and individualized instruction and usually includes a walking and trotting "open-range free ride" off trails through the meadows and forests of the Ranch premises, with loping or cantering at the end of rides.
 Expect coaching on individual skill development, games on horses, obstacle courses, trail rides, and practice riding at various gates and speeds.

 For Western Riders, horse and barn times are generally 1/2 day, four or five days a week.
-When riders are scheduled for a Western Rider group, those campers do not participate the daily morning or afternoon gatherings flag-raising, songs, and sharing.
+When riders are scheduled for a Western Rider group, those campers do not participate in the daily morning or afternoon gatherings for flag-raising, songs, and sharing.
 Instead, they head on over to the Barn in the morning and stay out longer for their afternoon ride.

 RIDE LIKE THE WIND!